revolunet/angular-carousel/README.md

 ## Usage :

- 1. If you use bower, just `bower install angular-rn-carousel`.
+ 1. If you use bower, just `bower install angular-carousel`.
 If not, download files [from the github repo](./dist)
  2. Add `angular-carousel.css`, `angular-carousel.js` to your code:
 ```html
 <link href="angular-carousel.css" rel="stylesheet" type="text/css" />